SainsburyWellcomeCentre/aeon_mecha/docker/README.md

 LOCAL_CEPH_ROOT=/ceph/aeon
 LOCAL_DJ_STORE=/ceph/aeon/aeon/dj_store
 DJ_HOST=host.docker.internal
-DJ_USER=jburling
+DJ_USER=my_swc_username
 DJ_PASS=*******
 ```

 3. Edit the `command: ...` fields for the services `ingest_high`, `ingest_mid` that run high and mid ingestion priorities.
 You may want to change the appropriate `sleep` and `duration` settings for each priority.
-Comment the `command: ` lines for each service if you want to run the container indefinitely and doing nothing, this will use the default command found in `x-aeon-ingest-common`.
+Comment out the `command: ` lines for each service if you want to run the container indefinitely and doing nothing, this will use the default command found in `x-aeon-ingest-common`.

 4. Log in to authenticate using your PAT (personal access token).
 Export your token to the variable `CR_PAT`.